 Economic damages are a core component of a personal injury case.
 They are objectively verifiable monetary losses associated with an injury caused by another person or entity's negligence (or sometimes intentional act).
 For a successful personal injury case, the victim must be able to prove economic damages before winning a settlement or an award through the courts.

-What Constitutes Economic Damages in Washington?
+What Constitutes Economic Damages in Seattle?

 Economic damages are a type of compensation to cover the costs of the following expenses.